nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

-* Extraneous parameters for commands that do not take in parameters (such as `help` and `exit`) will be ignored.<br>
+* Commands that do not take in extra parameters (such as `help` and `exit`) will ignore the additional parameters that are appended to it.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 </div>

 #### 2.2.4 Command Parameters

 This subsection serves to list out the parameters used in this document.
-We have set reasonable constraints on the parameters to ensure that the UI displays your information correctly.
+To achieve the best possible experience, we have recommended limits for some parameters.
+This includes recommendation on limits for long text that may result in horizontal scrolling for some areas of the UI.

 ##### `ADDRESS`